Member of the Legislative Assembly (Northern Ireland)

 Members of the Legislative Assembly (MLAs; Comhaltaí den Tionól Reachtach; Laa-Makkan Forgaitherars) are representatives elected by the voters to the Northern Ireland Assembly.

 About

 The Northern Ireland Assembly has 90 elected members – five from each of 18 constituencies, the boundaries of which are the same as those used for electing members of the UK Parliament.
 Its role is primarily to scrutinise and make decisions on the issues dealt with by Government Departments and to consider and make legislation.

 Responsibilities

-MLAs are responsible for the Northern Ireland Assembly.
+MLAs are responsible for representing their constituents in the Northern Ireland Assembly, and may also hold a number of executive roles within the Northern Ireland Executive.

+MLAs are also responsible for proposing, debating, and voting on law in policy areas devolved to the Assembly.

+MLAs may also be present on committees relating to specific policy areas, intended to serve a scrutiny function, and to examine bills within that subject area as part of the process of the bill becoming a law.

 Salary

 The basic salary for an MLA is £55,000, while the Speaker, ministers and committee chairs receive an additional 'Office Holders Salary' on top of their basic salary.

 History

 Previous similar legislators

 From 22 June 1921 until 30 March 1972 MPs of the House of Commons of Northern Ireland and Senators of the Senate of Northern Ireland in the Parliament of Northern Ireland legislated for Northern Ireland like MLAs do today.